-- you're not in control of the parent class and it may change scope later (inheriting java.util.
-Vector is a very, very bad idea since sun may later declare methods deprecated). - ▶ It's always easier to replace changing a class you just use than one you inherit from. - Besides, inheritance exposes a subclass to details of its parent's class implementation, that's why it's often said that inheritance breaks encapsulation (in a sense that you really need to focus on interfaces only not implementation, so reusing by sub classing is not always preferred).
+- you're not in control of the parent class and it may change scope later - inheriting java.util.
+Vector is a very, very bad idea: at any point some methods can be declared deprecated. - It's always easier to replace changing a class you just use than one you inherit from. - Besides, inheritance exposes a subclass to details of its parent's class implementation, that's why it's often said that inheritance breaks encapsulation (in a sense that you really need to focus on interfaces only not implementation, so reusing by sub classing is not always preferred).